Gardenhouse

 For the sake of completness, let’s also set some per package USE flags:

-File profiles/simple_desktop/package.use Per-package USE flags
+File garden/profiles/simple_desktop/package.use Per-package USE flags

 kde-plasma/plasma-meta networkmanager kwallet bluetooth